 Project: The client can enter hundreds of open stock and pre-pack products in real-time, from user-defined templates, at the click of a button.
 What previously took a week of work can be completed in less 2 hours.

 Project: Automate centralized appointment desk; reduced labor affected to scheduling by more than 60 percent in the first year.

 Customer: Avaya, Inc.

-Project: Chainalytics created a custom justification/savings calculator based on freight rates and new container loading densities based on new packaging designs and total optimization packaging software.
+Project: Chainalytics created a custom justification/savings calculator based on freight rates & new container loading densities based on new packaging designs & TOPS (Total Optimization Packaging Software).

 Enabler: Choice Logistics (New York, www.choicelogistics.com)

 Customer: Medical equipment division of a Top 20 global pharmaceutical company

 Project: Choice Logistics deployed more than a dozen of its strategic stocking locations (SSLs) in major cities across the United States and Canada and set field stocking levels by part for each SSL.
 FSEs were trained on new procedures to order parts for delivery to their home or customer site, or for pick-up at the SSL, in as little as two hours, guaranteed.